 Before presenting all these elements together in a scorecard indicator, Figure 4.1 depicts education systems with higher education strategies addressing the social dimension, either for students only, or for both students and staff.
-The figure includes all reported strategies, irrespective whether a social dialogue has taken place.
+The figure includes all reported strategies, irrespective whether a social dialogue has taken place (see also Table 4.1 in the Annex).
 The figure also shows the education systems where quality assurance agencies are required to monitor whether higher education institutions have social dimension strategies and policies.